tn76com/tn76com.github.io/_posts/2020-04-14-welcome-to-jekyll.markdown

 ---
 layout: post
-title:  "Web Design & Development Fully Responsive Solutions"
+title:  "Web Design and Development Fully Responsive Solutions"
 date:   2020-04-14 14:03:20 +0100
 categories: Web Design
 ---
 Web Design & Development Fully Responsive Eye-Catching Solutions Client-focused, customer-centric, creating website solutions that deliver tangible business results, eBusinessDev’s web developers helps brands the ever-changing digital landscape.
 For the design and design and development of any tailored website contact us Let's get started.

-///////

-You’ll find this post in your `_posts` directory.
++You’ll find this post in your `_posts` directory.
 Go ahead and edit it and re-build the site to see your changes.
 You can rebuild the site in many different ways, but the most common way is to run `jekyll serve`, which launches a web server and auto-regenerates your site when a file is updated.

 To add new posts, simply add a file in the `_posts` directory that follows the convention `YYYY-MM-DD-name-of-post.ext` and includes the necessary front matter.
 Take a look at the source for this post to get an idea about how it works.